xdega/webfresh-v2/README.md

 # Webfreshdev

 This is a React frontend, built on top of a Drupal JSON:API-powered backend.

-It is deployed to Firebase, and hosted at https://wwww.webfreshdev.com
+It is deployed to Firebase, and hosted at: https://wwww.webfreshdev.com

 ## Install Dependencies